allanrepo/APL/README.txt

 RELEASE NOTES:

-Version beta.2.1.xxx
+Version beta.2.1.20190911
--	bug fixes
+-	update feature
-	- summary appending feature now disabled by default. enable/disable flag now working
+	- bin solution feature has been updated to match latest amkor's bin solution specification v1.4
+		- the "FT/RT" text is now inserted in the bin solution for wafer sort as per specification
+		- APL now detects if any die in a test cycle is a retest by comparing its coordinate from the previous dies tested in the lot.
 -	new feature
 	- a new task is added that takes all STDF (MIR and SDR for now) fields from lotinfo.txt file and sends it to unison to be set in STDF file
 		- can be enabled in config.xml by setting tag <STDF state = "true" />; disabled by default